billvaglienti/ProtoGen/README.md

 - `comment` : A one line doxygen comment that follows the data declaration.

+- `map` : If mapEncode and mapDecode functions are defined for this struct or packet, this tag can be used to specify if each individual field is encoded or decoded to the map.
+By default (and if this tag is not present) the field will be both encoded and decoded.
+If this tag is set to `encode` then the field will only be encoded.
+If this tag is set to `decode` then the field will only be decoded.
+If this tag is set to `false` then the field will not be encoded or decoded.

 - `range | units | notes` : If specified, each of these attributes will be added (as single-line comments) to the packet description table in the documentation markdown.
 These comments will appear next to this <Data> tag, and can be used if extra specificity is required.
 Note that these fields apply *only* to the documentation, and will not appear anywhere in the generated code.

 Documentation tag